For the best experience, ExpressionEngine requires:

-If you are stuck in an older environment, ExpressionEngine can run on PHP 5.4.0+ with 32M of memory, and MySQL 5.5.3+.
+If you are stuck in an older environment, ExpressionEngine can run on PHP 7.2.5+ with 32M of memory, and MySQL 5.6.4+.
 PHP-FPM is also optional, but tends to handily outperform mod_php.
 That said, running older versions not only hurts performance—increasing the cost of your website—but also puts your site at risk of security vulnerabilities.
-The PHP Group stopped providing security patches for PHP 5.5 on July 21, 2016, and even 5.6 only has security support until December 31, 2018.
-Oracle will also cease providing security support for MySQL 5.5 at the same time.
+The PHP Group stopped providing support for PHP 5.6 on December 31, 2018.
+Oracle also ceased providing support for MySQL 5.5 at the same time.

 Why not save yourself the worry and hassle, enjoy a faster and more secure site that costs less to maintain, and upgrade now?
 Here’s an email you can send to your host if they need a little nudge: